Li-yachuan/NBED/README.md

 ## UPDATE
 checkpoint on BIPED is [here](https://drive.google.com/file/d/1IJO3VYrzi1Rp6YS4CzawZTrggxzz5cBx/view?usp=drive_link)
-ODS/OIS on BIPED is a little arror, due to a wrong tolerate is used.
-And it is corrected in [version 2](https://arxiv.org/pdf/2409.14976)  Thanks for the warning from [yx-yyds](https://github.com/yx-yyds)
+ODS/OIS on BIPED is a little error, due to a wrong tolerance is used.
+And it is corrected in [version 2](https://arxiv.org/pdf/2409.14976)  Thanks for the reminder from [yx-yyds](https://github.com/yx-yyds)